Code-Egg/docs/docs/configuration.md

 }
 ```

-## SSL setup
+## Set up SSL for Virtual Hosts

 OpenLiteSpeed supports Server Name Indication (SNI), allowing users to set SSL certificates at the virtual host level.
-If you have additional virtual host with a SSL certificate,
+To set up SSL for our Example2 virtual host:

-1. Add the certificate in the **WebAdmin Console**: Navigate to **Virtual Hosts > "new VH" > SSL > Edit SSL Private Key & Certificate**
+1. Navigate to **Virtual Hosts > Example2 > SSL > Edit SSL Private Key & Certificate**
-2. Give the new SSL settings with the following example as a guide:
+2. Update the new SSL settings with the following example as a guide, using your own file paths:
-  - **Private Key File** = `/usr/local/lsws/conf/example.key` (Use your own key path)
+  - **Private Key File** = `/usr/local/lsws/conf/example.key`
-  - **Certificate File** = `/usr/local/lsws/conf/example.crt` (Use your own cert path)
+  - **Certificate File** = `/usr/local/lsws/conf/example.crt`
   - **Chained Certificate** = `Not Set`

-Note 1: No need to set an addition listener for different domain or SSL
+**Note 1**: There is no need to set an additional listener for different domains or SSL

-Note 2: Even you have SSL set in the VH, you do not want to leave the port 443 listener' SSL empty
+**Note 2**: Even if you have SSL set up in the virtual host, you do not want to leave the port 443 listener's SSL empty

-## Cache Setup
+## Set up Caching
-Cache Module is Installed and Enabled by default, so we don't need to change any settings for it.
+The OpenLiteSpeed Cache Module is installed and enabled by default, so you don't need to change any settings.

-You still need to enable caching for your web apps, and this can be done by [installing the corresponding LSCache plugin](https://docs.litespeedtech.com/lscache/#available-plugins), or using [rewrite rules](https://docs.litespeedtech.com/lscache/noplugin/) in .htaccess if no plugin is available.
+This is a server-level cache, so you will still need to enable caching for your web apps.
+This can be done simply and easily with our [LSCache plugins](https://docs.litespeedtech.com/lscache/#available-plugins), or by using [rewrite rules](https://docs.litespeedtech.com/lscache/noplugin/) in `.htaccess` if no plugin is available.